KasperKnop/WEB1/docs/08-javascript.md

 In this session, the output of all exercises will be shown in the console of the DevTools.

-Start by creating an HTML document that includes a JavaScrip file, which logs the message `Hello, JavaScript` to the console.
+Start by creating an HTML document that includes a JavaScript file, which logs the message `Hello, JavaScript` to the console.

 To make your workflow easier, open the HTML file with Live Server, and undock the console from the browser window — we won't need to view the web page itself during this session.